Iraq War: 2005: Elections and transitional government

-On 31 January, Iraqis elected the Iraqi Transitional Government in order to draft a permanent constitution.
+On 31 January, Iraqis elected the Iraqi Transitional Government to draft a permanent constitution.
 Although some violence and a widespread Sunni boycott marred the event, most of the eligible Kurd and Shia populace participated.
 On 4 February, Paul Wolfowitz announced that 15,000 US troops whose tours of duty had been extended in order to provide election security would be pulled out of Iraq by the next month.
-February to April proved to be relatively peaceful months compared to the carnage of November and January, with insurgent attacks averaging 30 a day from the prior average of 70.
+February to April were relatively peaceful compared to the carnage of November and January, with insurgent attacks averaging 30 a day from the prior average of 70.

-The Battle of Abu Ghraib on 2 April 2005 was an attack on United States forces at Abu Ghraib prison, which consisted of heavy mortar and rocket fire, under which an estimated 80–120 armed insurgents attacked with grenades, small arms, and two vehicle-borne improvised explosive devices (VBIED).
+The Battle of Abu Ghraib on 2 April 2005 was an attack on US forces at Abu Ghraib prison, which consisted of heavy mortar and rocket fire, under which an estimated 80–120 armed insurgents attacked with grenades, small arms, and two vehicle-borne improvised explosive devices (VBIED).
 The US force's munitions ran so low that orders to fix bayonets were given in preparation for hand-to-hand fighting.
 It was considered to be the largest coordinated assault on a US base since the Vietnam War.

 Hopes for a quick end to the insurgency and a withdrawal of US troops were dashed in May, Iraq's bloodiest month since the invasion.
 Suicide bombers, believed to be mainly disheartened Iraqi Sunni Arabs, Syrians and Saudis, tore through Iraq.
 Their targets were often Shia gatherings or civilian concentrations of Shias.
 As a result, over 700 Iraqi civilians died in that month, as well as 79 US soldiers.

-The summer of 2005 saw fighting around Baghdad and at Tall Afar in northwestern Iraq as US forces tried to seal off the Syrian border.
+Summer 2005 saw fighting around Baghdad and at Tall Afar in northwestern Iraq as US forces tried to seal off the Syrian border.
 This led to fighting in the autumn in the small towns of the Euphrates valley between the capital and that border.

 A referendum was held on 15 October in which the new Iraqi constitution was ratified.
 An Iraqi National Assembly was elected in December, with participation from the Sunnis as well as the Kurds and Shia.

 Insurgent attacks increased in 2005 with 34,131 recorded incidents, compared to a total 26,496 for the previous year.